-Club Pathway: Hide and Seek
+Club Activities: Hide and Seek

 Today you'll introduce your kids to PLUM LANDING and to a mangrove swamp in Belize.
 Start out by having kids watch Mangrove Mystery, a short video about an ecosystem that provides many places to hide from predators.
 Have a discussion using the related "Conversation Starters."
 Then, head outdoors for the hands-on activity Catch Me if you Can.
 If time permits, wrap up your day by completing the "Explore Some More" ideas listed with both the video and activity.